Plus-1000/Convert-JPG-to-ICO/README.md

 # Convert-JPG-to-ICO
 Convert JPG images into ICO icons

-If you don’t have a shortcut icon, you can design one in PPT and convert it.
+If you don’t have a suitable shortcut icon, you can design one in PPT and convert it.
 Online tools work, but using Python is simpler and safer for personal use.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=nmtSOpe3bGA